Nabha2004/student-dashboard/README.md

 ## How to Run the Project

-Since this project is contained within a single [translate:StudentDashboard.jsx] file, running it is straightforward in any modern development environment that supports React:
+Since this project is contained within a single StudentDashboard.jsx file, running it is straightforward in any modern development environment that supports React:

 ### Local Setup (Recommended):

 1. **Save the provided code as [translate:StudentDashboard.jsx].**

-2. If using an environment like CodeSandbox or a standard React project, simply ensure the main App component is rendered by [translate:ReactDOM.createRoot].
+2. If using an environment like CodeSandbox or a standard React project, simply ensure the main App component is rendered by ReactDOM.createRoot.

-3. The necessary libraries ([translate:Chart.js], [translate:lucide-react], and [translate:Tailwind CSS]) are loaded via CDN scripts for immediate functionality.
+3. The necessary libraries Chart.js, lucide-react, and Tailwind CSS are loaded via CDN scripts for immediate functionality.

 ---